 F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

-F1 finally resumes action after the annual summer break, with the Dutch Grand Prix at Zandvoort kicking off the second half of the season.
+F1 returns to action this weekend, with the Dutch Grand Prix at Circuit Zandvoort kicking off the second half of the 2024 season.

-The Belgian Grand Prix provided a dramatic conclusion to the first half of the season, as George Russell's victory was snatched away due to a weight infringement, handing team-mate Lewis Hamilton his second win of the season after Silverstone and his 105th overall.
+Last time out at Spa, George Russell's victory was snatched away after being disqualified for a weight infringement, handing team-mate Lewis Hamilton his second win of the year and his105th overall.

+F1 HEADLINES: Horner faces major dilemma as Red Bull struck by RESTRICTION setback

-As the series heads into the Netherlands, Max Verstappen will be looking to break his four-race winless streak and extend his championship lead over Lando Norris and Charles Leclerc.
+Now as the series hits Circuit Zandvoort for round 15, Max Verstappen will be looking to break his four-race winless streak and further extend his championship lead, which he currently holds by 78 points over his closest rival Lando Norris.

-The Red Bull driver will have home advantage to spur him on, but the weather could be a significant factor in his quest for his eighth victory of the season.
+The Red Bull driver will have home advantage but the weather could be a significant factor in his quest for his eighth victory of the season.

 Dutch Grand Prix weather forecast